nus-cs2103-AY2324S1/ip/docs/README.md

 ### Marking a task: `mark`

-Mark an existing task from your task list as done as indicated by X.
+Mark an existing task as done, indicated by X.

 **Format:** `mark [TASK_NUMBER]`